-Occasionally, there may be instances where inclusive/direct interventions are not effective, and the student's behavior escalates repeatedly in frequency, intensity or duration and becomes disruptive in the lesser restrictive setting.
-When this occurs, an ARD should be held to consider whether the student may need to enter Reorientation to return to a more restrictive setting to provide more intensive intervention to increase appropriate behavior as according to the Orientation/Integration plan.
+Occasionally, there may be instances where push-in/pull-out interventions are not effective, and the student's behavior escalates repeatedly in frequency, intensity or duration and becomes disruptive in the lesser restrictive setting.
+When this occurs, an ARD should be held to consider whether the student may need to enter Reorientation to return to a more restrictive setting to provide more intensive intervention in order to increase appropriate behavior as according to the Orientation/Integration plan.
 The skill deficits and replacement behaviors addressed during reorientation should be related to the target behaviors listed in the BIP that are interfering with the student's progress in the least restrictive setting.